fbpx

 A common misconception is that you have to be drunk frequently before you’re considered to be any kind of alcoholic.
 That’s the frustrating thing about this kind of alcohol addiction; you don’t binge, and you hardly ever get drunk.

 What you do, though, is drink.
 Every day.
 It is easy to hide the disease because you aren’t drunk and disorderly, but you can’t get through the day without an alcoholic drink.
-Since you are drinking in a socially acceptable manner, no one realizes the toll that alcohol abuse is taking on your body and mind.
+Since you are drinking alcohol in a socially acceptable manner, no one realizes the toll that alcohol abuse is taking on your body and mind.

 Below we have included a quiz to help you identify whether or not you or a loved one may be at risk of developing alcoholism.